reliantsolutions/hiera-resources/README.md

 sadd 'common:messages2:message 1' message
 sadd 'common:messages2:message 2' message
 sadd 'common:messages2:message 3' message
-sadd 'common:messages2:message 1:message 'This is the first resource stored in Redis' sadd 'common:messages2:message 2:message 'This is the second resource stored in Redis'' sadd 'common:messages2:message 3:message 'This is the third resource stored in Redis'
+sadd 'common:messages2:message 1:message' 'This is the first resource stored in Redis' sadd 'common:messages2:message 2:message' 'This is the second resource stored in Redis' sadd 'common:messages2:message 3:message' 'This is the third resource stored in Redis'
 </pre>

 Create a simple puppet manifest